Product risk information

 1: Cookware -

-safety and performance
+Safety and performance

 Tuv

-danger of slipping
+Danger of slipping

 surfaces

-can on
+can slip on

-tables or in
+tables or on

 shelves